 If nothing else works, try downloading and replacing your WWAHost.exe with the correct file version.
 But this step is not recommended for novice PC users.

-The genuine version of the WWAHost.exe file is safe, and it is an essential process in Windows 8 and Windows 10.
+The genuine version of the WWAHost.exe file is safe, and it is an essential process in Windows 8 and Windows 10/11.
 So, if it isn’t consuming too much of your CPU and you aren’t getting WWAHost.exe runtime errors, you should leave it alone to continue running on Windows.
-However, if the process is misbehaving, terminate the process, then restore the missing or corrupted WWAHost.exe file.
+If you notice unusual behavior with the process, consider checking its source and, if necessary, restoring the WWAHost.exe file.
 The best solution is to keep your antivirus up to date, then scan and clean your PC regularly.